groonga/groonga/doc/source/tutorial/introduction.rst

   groonga -n DB_PATH

 The `-n` option specifies to create a new database and DB_PATH specifies the path of the new database.
 Actually, a database consists of a series of files and DB_PATH specifies the file which will be the entrance to the new database.
 DB_PATH also specifies the path prefix for other files.
-Note that database creation fails if DB_PATH points to an existing file.
+Note that database creation fails if DB_PATH points to an existing file (For example, ``db open failed (DB_PATH): syscall error 'DB_PATH' (File exists)``.
+You can operate an existing database in a way that is in the next chapter).

 This command creates a new database and then enters into interactive mode in which Groonga prompts you to enter commands for operating that database.
 You can terminate this mode with Ctrl-d.